Mental Health

 Then I put the phone down and start my day.

-It's become a ritual in the truest sense — a structured, repeated, intentional activity that marks a transition.
-I'm transitioning from sleep to wakefulness, from rest to engagement, and the word game is the bridge.
+It's a ritual in the truest sense.
+A structured, repeated, intentional activity that marks a transition from sleep to wakefulness.
+The word game is the bridge.

-Rituals have been studied extensively in psychology, and they consistently show anxiety-reducing effects.
-A study in Philosophical Transactions of the Royal Society B (2020) found that ritualistic behavior — characterized by repetition, rigidity, and redundancy — reduces anxiety by increasing perceived control.
-Sound familiar?
+Philosophical Transactions of the Royal Society B (2020) found that ritualistic behavior, characterized by repetition and redundancy, reduces anxiety by increasing perceived control.
 Same grid size every day.
 Same rules.
 Same comforting predictability.

 I've talked to other daily players who describe similar rituals.
 One woman plays during her commute — it's her transition from "home self" to "work self."
 A college student plays right before bed — it helps him stop thinking about tomorrow's exam.
 A retiree plays at exactly 8 AM with her coffee — it's become the anchor of her morning routine.